MontpellierRessourcesImagerie/napari-tree-rings/docs/user_guide.rst

 - Napari is only required if you want to use tree-ring-analyzer with a graphical interface.
 - Napari is not part of tree-ring-analyzer's dependencies, so you will have to install it separately.
 - Each of the commands below is supposed to be run after you activated your virtual environment.
-- If the install was successful, you should see the plugin in Napari in the top bar menu: Plugins > Segment Trunk (Napari Tree Rings).
+- If the installation is successful, you will see the plugin in Napari in the top bar menu: Plugins > Segment Trunk (Napari Tree Rings).

 A. Development versions
 -----------------------